DLLDN/DLLDN/Data Analysis Projects/AML Transaction Monitoring/README.md

 # Data Tables

 The data tables were created in R and have no confidential or real data, and exported to csv format for SQL querying in Big Query.
-The tables related to:-
+The tables related to, with column names in italics:-
-- **customers** *CustomerID*, *RiskScore*, *Country*.
+- **customers**|*CustomerID*, *RiskScore*, *Country*.
 - **their transactions**;
 - **the type of account they hold**;
 - **their occupation**;